Sample report— synthetic genetic data for demonstration only

 23andMe was built for ancestry, not pharmacogenomics.
 Your report is still valuable with the 94markers we found — these missing ones would refine scores, not change the overall picture.

-Leptin signaling variant — would refine Semaglutide and AOD-9604 scores by roughly five points either direction.
+signaling variant — would refine and AOD-9604 scores by roughly five points either direction.

 Affects: Semaglutide, AOD-9604 · rs7799039